A Cambrian framework for the oriented cycle: Introduction

 We construct a regular graph $\DCamb_\Omega$ and a labeling $DC_\Omega$ such that: \begin{theorem} $(\DCamb_\Omega, \DC_\Omega)$ is a complete, descending, exact, well-connected, polyhedral, simply connected framework. \end{theorem}

-The main significance of Theorem~\ref{cycle thm} is in its consequences for the combinatorics of the principal-coefficients cluster algebra $\A_\bullet(B)$ associatÁd to $B$.
+The main significance of Theorem~\ref{cycle thm} is in its consequences for the combinatorics of the principal-coefficients cluster algebra $\A_\bullet(B)$ associated to $B$.
 In particular, the graph $\DCamb_\Omega$ is isomorphic to the exchange graph of $\A_\bullet(B)$, and the exchange matrices, $\c$-vectors, $\g$-vectors, and the $\g$-vector fan can be read off from $(\DCamb_\Omega, \DC_\Omega)$.
-In addition, Theorem~\ref{cycle thm} gives a proof, in the case of $B$, of many of the standard conjectures for cluster algebras, although most of these are known in this case by other methods.
 We now explain these consequences in greater detail, assuming the most basic definitions and facts about cluster algebras as found, for example, in \cite{ca4}.
 For an exposition in the context of frameworks, see \cite[Section~3]{framework}.

 We use the set $I(v)$ of edges incident to $v$ as an indexing set both for labels on $v$ and for the associated cluster variables.
 The labeling $\DC_\Omega$ associates to each vertex $v$ of $\DCamb_{\Omega}$ a set $\DC_\Omega(v)=\set{\DC_\Omega(v,e):e\in I(v)}$ of vectors that form a basis for the root lattice.
 We write $\Cone_\Omega(v)$ for $\bigcap_{\beta\in \DC_\Omega(v)}\set{x\in V^*:\br{x,\beta}\ge0}$.
 We also write $R_\Omega(v)$ for the basis of the weight space that is dual to $\DC_\Omega(v)$ and write $R_\Omega(v,e)$ for the vector in $R_\Omega(v)$ that is dual to $\DC_\Omega(v)$.
 The symbol $\omega$ stands for the bilinear form defined by $B$.
 The following corollary of Theorem~\ref{cycle thm} follows from \cite[Theorem~3.25]{framework}, \cite[Theorem~3.26]{framework}, and \cite[Corollary 4.6]{framework}.